 Brian D. Wolfe, MD, Iola – Chairman

 Dr. Brian Wolfe is has served as Thrive’s Chairman since the organization’s founding in 2006.
-Brian is a native Iowan, but moved to Kansas for school, attending Friends University in Wichita, Kansas.
+Brian is a native Iowan, but moved from Indiana to Kansas for school, attending Friends University in Wichita, Kansas.
 He received a BS in Biology and Chemistry (Class of 1975) and went on to receive his M.D. from the University of Kansas School of Medicine – Wichita in 1979.
 He performed his residency at the Wesley Family Practice Residency in Wichita, Kansas from 1979-1982.
-Dr. Wolfe moved to Iola in 1982, where he continues to practice as a partner in The Family Physicians.
+Dr. Wolfe started his practice of medicine in Iola in 1982.
+After being in private practice for 30 years he now works with Community Health Center of Southeast Kansas.
 He is married to Susan Lynn, the owner/publisher of the Iola Register.
-He has three children, Jeff, Eric (Casiee), and Mark (Sasha), and has three stepchildren, Tim, Aaron, and Louise Stauffer.
-Brian and his family live in Iola.
+He has three children, Jeff (Tonda), Eric (Casiee), and Mark (Sasha), and has three stepchildren, Tim and Aaron Stauffer and Louise Krug.
+Brian and Susan live in Iola.

 Alan Weber, Humboldt – Vice Chairman